 Mac OS users:

-To successfully complete this course, learners will require the following basic computing skills on enrolment.
+To successfully complete this course, you will require the following basic computing skills on enrolment.
 This includes:

 It is also highly desirable that entrants have: